samirg1/chat-summary/README.md

 - '-W', '--Wordle': Include the 'Wordle' game in the results

 ### Output
-If all goes well, for each game you opt-in to you will be shown an output like this:
+For each game you opt-in to you will be shown an output like this:
 ```
 🟨🟨🟨 {game} 🟨🟨🟨